CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 - [Google Chrome](https://google.com/chrome), as it is full of proprietary tracking code by Google
 - [Microsoft Edge](https://microsoft.com/edge), and any proprietary derivatives of Chromium (such as Samsung Internet, Arc, etc.)
-- [Brave](https://brave.com), as it has a track record of overally shadyness, and is not as secure as it claims to be
+- [Brave](https://brave.com), as it has a track record of overall shadyness, and is not as secure as it claims to be
 - [Safari](https://apple.com/safari), as it is proprietary software by Apple.

 ## Tor Browser